Getting Started with A Film Reviewing Career

 - Don’t make up a word for the sake of creativity or originality.

-- If your reviews are genre specific, play with the title (examples: If you only review horror try “Fright Flicks” or for superhero films try “Hero Happenings” or for Christian films try “Acts of Faith”).
+- If your reviews are genre specific, play with the website or blog title (examples: If you only review horror films try “Fright Flicks” or for superhero films try “Hero Happenings” or for Christian films try “Acts of Faith”).

 - Only use your personal name in the url title when you’ve made it big.